ibmresilient/resilient-community-apps/fn_sentinelone/README.md

 <!--
 List any prerequisites that are needed to use with this endpoint solution.
 Remove any section that is unnecessary.
 -->
-* A SentinelOne cloud account.
+* A SentinelOne cloud account with Admin role.

 #### Configuration